Chartrnh/Charlotte_Poforlio-/README.md

 ## Side note
-As for project's topic, I figure that it is consequential to choose ones that showcase each essential steps of the data analysis process, which are:
+As for the first topic, I figure that it is consequential to choose ones that showcase each essential steps of the data analysis process, which are:
 - Ask
 - Prepare
 - Process